vartulzeroshieldai/ZeroShield/ThreatShield/README.md

 | Latent Injection      | Model attacked through hidden instructions in data                        | RAG, document QA system risk          |

 > **Further Analysis:**
-> Beyond these threat categories, Threat Shield analyzes all threat modeling results for exposure patterns—automatically scoring LLM risk, mapping incidents to **OWASP** Top 10 for API Security and **compliance** controls, and surfacing which prompt/attack types are most dangerous in your use case.
+> Beyond these threat categories, ThreatShield analyzes all threat modeling results for exposure patterns—automatically scoring LLM risk, mapping incidents to **OWASP** Top 10 for API Security and **compliance** controls, and surfacing which prompt/attack types are most dangerous in your use case.

 #### How It Benefits Users